alesssia/biostat_101/05_Descrittive_quantitative.md

 <div style="font-size: 90%">

-> Quanti partner sessuali le persone in Gran Bretagna riferiscono di aver avuto nella loro vita?
+> Quanti partner (etero)sessuali le persone in Gran Bretagna riferiscono di aver avuto nella loro vita?

 <!-- The purpose of this question is not simply to be nosey about people’s private lives.
 When AIDS first became a serious concern in the 1980s, public health officials realized that there was no reliable evidence about sexual behaviour in Britain, particularly in terms of the frequency with which people changed partners, how many had multiple simultaneous partners, and what sexual practices people engaged in.
 This knowledge was essential to predict the spread of sexually transmitted diseases through society and to plan health services